Norm Coleman: Deep Marine Technology and corruption allegations

-2009 and beyond
+Post-political career

 In January 2009, Coleman became an adviser to and board member of the Republican Jewish Coalition.

-After Minnesota Governor Tim Pawlenty announced he would not seek reelection in 2010, it was widely anticipated that Coleman would run for governor.
-Polls in late 2009 showed him as the favorite among Republicans.
+After Minnesota Governor Tim Pawlenty announced he would not seek reelection in 2010, it was widely anticipated that Coleman would run for governor in the 2010 gubernatorial election.
+Polling conducted in late 2009 showed him as the favorite among Republicans.
 But on January 17, 2010, Coleman announced that he would not run, saying, "The timing on this race is both a bit too soon and a bit too late.
 It is too soon after my last race and too late to do a proper job of seeking the support of delegates who will decide in which direction our party should go.
 The commitments I have to my family and the work I am currently engaged in do not allow me to now go forward."
-In 2010 Coleman became chairman and CEO of the American Action Network, which he co-founded.

-Coleman was considered a front-runner for the Republican National Committee's chairmanship.
-He said he would not run against Michael Steele should Steele seek reelection to that position; when Steele announced his candidacy for reelection in December 2010, Coleman said that he would not run for the chairmanship.
-In April 2011 Coleman joined Hogan Lovells, an international legal practice, as senior government advisor in its Washington D.C. office.
+In 2010, Coleman became chairman and CEO of the American Action Network, which he co-founded.
+He was considered a front-runner for the position of chair of the Republican National Committee in 2010 in the event that incumbent Michael Steele did not seek reelection.
+Coleman said he would not run for the chairmanship if Steele ran for reelection, and did not after Steele announced his candidacy.

+In 2013, Coleman confirmed he would not challenge Franken in the 2014 Senate election.
+He also declined to run against Governor Mark Dayton in the 2014 gubernatorial election.

+Lobbying career

-Coleman stepped down as leader of the Government Relations and Public Affairs practice at Hogan Lovells in January 2020, but remains a senior counsel.
+In April 2011, Coleman joined Hogan Lovells, an international legal practice, as senior government advisor in its Washington D.C. office.
+He stepped down as leader of the Government Relations and Public Affairs practice at Hogan Lovells in January 2020, but remains a senior counsel.

-Coleman is on the National Advisory Council for the U.S. Global Leadership Coalition, a bipartisan committee that promotes international engagement and includes every living former U.S. Secretary of State.
+Coleman is on the National Advisory Council for the U.S. Global Leadership Coalition, a bipartisan committee that promotes international engagement and includes every living former U.S. secretary of state.
 He also works as a lobbyist on behalf of the government of Saudi Arabia.
+In 2024, he was among the Hogan Lovells lobbyists U.S. Steel hired to navigate legal scrutiny of proposed acquisition of the company by Nippon Steel.